cloudability/metrics-agent/README.md

 ### Deploying with Helm

 Instructions for deploying the metrics-agent using Helm can be found [here](https://cloudability.github.io/metrics-agent/).
-For helm versioning this repository follows the [simple 1-1 versioning](https://codefresh.io/docs/docs/new-helm/helm-best-practices/#simple-1-1-versioning) strategy where the chart version is in snyc with the actual application.
+For helm versioning this repository follows the [simple 1-1 versioning](https://codefresh.io/docs/docs/new-helm/helm-best-practices/#simple-1-1-versioning) strategy where the chart version is in sync with the actual application.

 ### Unsupported Configurations